TZer0/tzer0.github.io/amongus.md

 - Learn the wiring orders found [here](https://among-us.fandom.com/wiki/Fix_Wiring).
 As an impostor always mention a plausible order.
 As a crewmate, try to bust impostors with impossible orders.
 - Fire up a stopwatch/clock while playing on another monitor or on a phone.
 This can help you keep track of time while faking tasks, catching impostors who are faking tasks, and keep track of kill cooldown timers.

+## Situations

+### 3v1, two crewmembers hard cleared
+Crewmates should stick together as much as possible.
+If you're the hard cleared one, you need to see your hard clear partner get killed without the non-hardcleared crewmate lying dead in some corner.
+If you are not hard cleared and there's a split sabotage (oxygen, reactor), then it is your job to charge towards the one that the hard cleared duo isn't doing.
+The duo should go to the other part of the sabotage together if it isn't resolved in a reasonable amount of time.

+As an impostor it is your best bet to snag an in-the-dark ninja vent kill on the hard cleared duo to force a showdown between you and the non-hardcleared crewmate, or kill said crewmate first and then killed any part of the duo.

 ## How settings affect the game